What does wind power mean for America?

 - Wind power has the lowest environmental impact of any utility-scale electricity source, and it reduces the threat of climate change.

 - Currently installed wind power will avoid nearly 100 million metric tons of carbon dioxide emissions annually – nearly 2 percent of the country’s carbon footprint.

 - Because wind power uses virtually no water to make electricity (unlike other power sources), in 2012 American wind power generation conserved more than 30 billion gallons of fresh water, or 130 gallons per person.

 Wind power policy

 The wind production tax credit (PTC) powered $25 billion in private investment in U.S. wind farms in 2012.
-Thirty-nine states have standards for production of renewable energy.
+Twenty-nine states have standards for production of renewable energy.
 With policies like these, wind power can grow to supply 20 percent of the nation’s electricity by 2030 and support 500,000 American jobs.